Call Us ! 778 379 9276 !

 ARCHITECT AIBC LEED AP

-Marianne holds a Masters Degree of Architecture (honours) from the University of Manitoba and is a registered Architect with the Architectural Institute of British Columbia and a LEED Accredited Professional.
+Marianne holds a Masters Degree of Architecture (honours) from the University of Manitoba, is a registered Architect with the Architectural Institute of British Columbia and a LEED Accredited Professional.
 She is currently the Chair of The City of Vancouver's Creative Advisory Panel for Housing Innovation and a member of the City of Vancouver Mayor's Advisory Committee for Housing and the Mayors' Advisory Committee for Permitting and Process.

 Marianne launched marianne amodio architecture studio in June of 2010, working out of her living room before opening the Chinatown studio in 2013.